All Products

 Important

-If you create an EMR cluster for the first time after 17:00 (UTC+8) on December 19, 2022, you cannot select the following cluster types.
+If you are creating an EMR cluster for the first time after 17:00 (UTC+8) on December 19, 2022, you cannot select the following cluster types.

-• Machine Learning (Data Science): This cluster type is designed for big data and AI scenarios.
+• Machine Learning (Data Science): Primarily for Big Data + AI scenarios.

 • Provides a distributed deep learning framework.

-• Provides more than 200 classic machine learning algorithm packages.
+• Provides over 200 classic machine learning algorithm packages.

-• Old Data Lake: This cluster type builds large-scale data processing frameworks and pipelines.
-It is suitable for big data analytics and supports open source frameworks such as Apache Hive, Spark, and Presto.
+• Old Data Lake: Used to build large-scale data processing frameworks and pipelines, suitable for big data analytics.
+It supports open-source frameworks such as Apache Hive, Spark, and Presto.
 The following cluster types are supported:

 • Hadoop:

-• Provides a comprehensive list of open source components and is fully compatible with the Hadoop ecosystem.
+• Provides the most extensive list of open-source components, fully compatible with the Hadoop ecosystem.

-• Can be used in various scenarios such as big data offline processing, real-time processing, and interactive search.
+• Can be used for various scenarios such as big data offline processing, real-time processing, and interactive queries.

 • Supports building a data lake architecture and uses JindoFS for data lake acceleration.

-• Zookeeper: Provides an independent distributed consistent lock service, suitable for large-scale Hadoop, HBase, and Kafka clusters.
+• ZooKeeper: Provides an independent, distributed coordination service for large-scale Hadoop, HBase, and Kafka clusters.

-• Presto: A memory-based, distributed SQL interactive search engine.
-It supports multiple data sources and is suitable for complex analysis of petabyte-scale data and cross-data source queries.
+• Presto: An in-memory, distributed SQL engine for interactive queries.
+It supports multiple data sources and is suitable for complex analysis of petabyte-scale data and cross-data-source queries.

 Description